View online demo

 The XML format allows both manual and automatic analysis and processing of exported configurations.

-You can export or import configurations interactively in Designer, of from the Designer command line.
+You can export or import configurations interactively in Designer mode, or from Designer mode command line.
 Learn more...

 Configuration repository functionality is greatly improved.
 The changes in the internal repository structure provide a significant increase in its capacity.
 New algorithm that improves the performance of object version comparison is implemented.
 In addition to object comparison, comparison of individual object properties is now available.